Sepp Dietrich: In the Weimar Republic

-By 1931 he had become SS-Gruppenführer.
+By 1931, Dietrich had been promoted to SS-Gruppenführer.
 When the Nazi Party seized power in 1933, he rose swiftly through the hierarchy.
-He became the commander of the Leibstandarte SS Adolf Hitler (LSSAH) and member of the Prussian state council.
+At the end of 1933, Prussian Minister President Hermann Göring appointed Dietrich to the recently reconstituted Prussian State Council, where he would continue to serve until 1945.
+Responsible for Hitler's personal security detail since February 1932, Dietrich became the commander of the SS–Sonderkommando Berlin (SS–Special Command Unit Berlin) on 2 August 1933.
+This special bodyguard unit was renamed Leibstandarte SS Adolf Hitler (LSSAH) on 13 April 1934.
 As one of Hitler's intimates, Dietrich was often able to disregard his SS superior, Heinrich Himmler, at one time even banning Himmler from the Leibstandarte barracks.
 The LSSAH eventually grew into an elite division of the Waffen-SS.
 Although the unit was nominally under Himmler, Dietrich was the real commander and handled day-to-day administration.

-In the summer of 1934 Dietrich played a key role in the Night of the Long Knives.
+In the summer of 1934, Dietrich played a key role in the Night of the Long Knives.
 Hitler, along with Dietrich and a unit from the Leibstandarte, travelled to Bad Wiessee to personally oversee Ernst Röhm's arrest on 30 June.
-Later at around 17:00 hours, Dietrich received orders from Hitler for the Leibstandarte to form an "execution squad" and go to Stadelheim prison where certain Sturmabteilung (SA) leaders were being held.
+Later, at approximately 17:00 hours, Dietrich received orders from Hitler for the Leibstandarte to form an "execution squad" and go to Stadelheim prison, where certain Sturmabteilung (SA) leaders were being held.
 There in the prison courtyard, the Leibstandarte firing squad shot six SA officers, including Edmund Heines.
 Additional SA personnel identified by the regime as traitors were shot in Berlin by a unit of the Leibstandarte after Hitler told him to take six men and go to the Ministry of Justice to shoot certain SA leaders.
 Shortly thereafter, Dietrich was promoted to SS-Obergruppenführer.
 Dietrich's role later earned him an 18-month sentence from a postwar court.